 | Transfer | Non-taxable — no disposal occurs | Bridges, WETH wrap/unwrap, Aave supply/withdraw, game interactions |

-| Liquidity | Adjusts your cost basis pool — no tax yet | LP deposits (tokens leave your pool, LP token enters) |
+| Liquidity | Disposal of the deposited tokens — gains count toward Capital Gains Tax; the LP token enters your pool at market value | LP deposits (tokens leave your pool, LP token enters) |

 | Needs review | Flagged for you to check | Unrecognised contracts — you can edit the classification manually |

 When you sell or swap a crypto asset, HMRC has strict rules for calculating your profit or loss.
 Most crypto tax tools get this wrong — especially the 30-day rule.
 ChainTax applies all three rules automatically in the correct order.
+See them applied to your own transactions in the UK crypto tax calculator.

 Acquisitions and disposals on the same calendar day are matched first.
 This prevents buying and selling the same asset on the same day to manipulate cost basis.